Tari Khan: Personal life

 Tari Khan lives in California, US.
-He trains his disciples in Tabla in California also.
+He trains his disciples in Tabla playing in California as well.
 He has a number of followers around the world and has several students across the globe.

 "Expanding his horizons, he moved to California 16 years ago, founded an academy for tabla studies there, and started touring universities and conservatories throughout America and Europe.
 At the same time, he's been absorbing the creative influences of other musics: jazz, African, rock, etc."